Myshgithub/Power-BI/README.md

 [GetData]: ../../blobs/helloworld1.png "Hello World in Get Data"
 [Auth]: ../../blobs/helloworld2.png "Hello World authentication dialog"
 [Query]: ../../blobs/helloworld3.png "Hello World in the query editor"

+## Writing my own Custom Connector for Power BI Desktop in M Language with using Visual Studio 2019.
+The code files can be seen here: